corda/corda/docs/source/tutorial.rst

 that implements the ``Command`` interface, along with a key that is expected to sign this transaction.
 In this case, issuance requires that the issuing party sign, so we put the key of the party there.

-The ``PartialTransaction`` constructor we used above takes a variable argument list for convenience.
+The ``TransactionBuilder`` constructor we used above takes a variable argument list for convenience.
 You can pass in any ``ContractStateRef`` (input), ``ContractState`` (output) or ``Command`` objects and it'll build up the transaction for you.